Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

 Universe includes the civilian, non-institutionalized population ages 25 through 64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 See data sources here: https://nationalequityatlas.org/RWB

-In Sonoma County, job growth is still fastest among low-wage occupations (46 percent from 1990-2021).
+In Sonoma County, job growth has been greatest among low-wage occupations (46 percent from 1990-2021), though moderate growth has also been shown in middle- and high-wage jobs.
 Improving job quality and protections for all workers in all sectors remains essential for building a more equitable and sustainable regional economy.

 Universe includes all private-sector jobs covered by state unemployment insurance laws.
 See data sources here: https://nationalequityatlas.org/RWB